jsa214-jihoon/cmpt471-group16/README.md

 iperf h5 h3
 ```
 -> works.

 #### Router with Bloom Counter
 Launch Docker.
-On Docker Terminal, cd to the repository folder containing *myrouterbloomcounter.p4app* folder and run the following command.
+On the Docker Terminal, *cd* to the repository folder containing the *myrouterbloomcounter.p4app* folder and run the following command.
 ```
 ~/p4app/p4app run myrouterbloomcounter.p4app
 ```